DCMiner/embedding-composites/README.rst

 .. code-block:: bash

-  python manual_embed_qubo.py 4
+  python manual_embed_qubo_chimera.py 4

 Read through the code and take a look at the structure of the program.
 Notice the basic parts:

 - Obtain the ``chainstrength`` from the command-line
-- Obtain a sampler/solver
+- Obtain a Chimera sampler/solver
 - Define the Q matrix
 - Convert the Q matrix to a ``BinaryQuadraticModel``
 - Run the problem, using ``DWaveSampler``